Skip to main content

 1. Ransomware

-Ransomware attacks involve the cybercriminal taking your data "hostage" in exchange for payment.
-In most cases, hackers encrypt your data and promise to release it after you pay up.
+Ransomware attacks involve cybercriminals taking your data "hostage" in exchange for payment.
+In most cases, hackers encrypt your data and promise to release it after you pay.

-For the majority of companies, a ransomware attack leads to downtime.
-We can safely guess that most companies, including yours, can’t afford downtime, right?
+A ransomware attack leads to downtime for most companies, including yours.
+We can safely guess that most companies can’t afford downtime.

-Ransomware usually comes embedded in a phishing email or gets downloaded to the computer automatically when you visit a malicious website.
+Ransomware is usually embedded in phishing emails or downloaded to a computer automatically when you visit a malicious website.

 So, what can you do?

-• Keep your antivirus updated - to keep the chances of ransomware security breaches to a minimum, make sure you are using top-notch antivirus software and keeping it updated regularly.
+• Keep your antivirus updated—To minimize the chances of ransomware security breaches, make sure you are using top-notch antivirus software and keeping it updated regularly.

-• Ignore pop-up installation messages - if a message pops up when you are visiting the website, asking you to download something, don't do it.
+• Ignore pop-up installation messages— If a message pops up when you visit the website asking you to download something, don't do it.
 Search for a secure downloading source.

-• Create backup - you are immune to ransom demands if you have all your data backed up.
+• Create backup — you are immune to ransom demands if all your data is backed up.
 Use a combination of online and offline storage methods to ensure a 100% backup.

 2. Malware